 Every insurance company has its own terminology and its own risk classification systems.
 Someone that may only classify for the third-highest risk rating in one company may classify for the second-highest risk rating at another life insurance provider.
 This is part of the reason that comparison shopping life insurance policies from different life insurance companies can save a policy owner a lot of money.
 Generally speaking, most life insurance companies use the following terminology for risk classes.

 - Premier/Premium/Preferred Plus or Preferred Best– This is generally the highest risk rating, associated with the lowest insurance costs.
+Different companies use different variations of this.

 - Preferred– This is the second-highest health rating.
 Most people who you may think of as relatively healthy individuals will fall into this risk rating.
 Most insurance companies will assign this rating if an insurance applicant has one slight risk factor such as high blood pressure or cholesterol, but usually not if one is extremely high or if multiple factors exist uncontrolled.
 Generally speaking, the cost of insurance does not rise too sharply for the second-tier rating.